dynafense/slt_june_2022/README.md

 ![nmap-windows](nmap-windows.png)

 2. Upon downloading, install the application by double-clicking on it.
 3. Verify it works by executing the application.
-To do so, click on the Start button (Lower left corner) and type `cmd`
+To do so, click on the Windows button (Lower left corner) and type `cmd`
 4. Then `nmap` You should see lines scrolling down the terminal.
 Scrolling upwards you will see:
 ```
 Nmap 7.92 ( https://nmap.org )